arioberek/shippr/README.md

 4. Push it (`git push origin feature/something-cool`)
 5. Open a PR

-## License

-MIT License—check the LICENSE file for details.

 ## Support

 If you encounter any issues or have questions: